felicityc/felicityow/README.md

 # felicityow
-opy code dumpster
+opy code trashcan

-# silly way to practice but non-destructive right?

-just storing the clean or in progress edits for various codes i am working on. it is probably a bad way to get started going further but at least it has been engaging and has immediate feedback that's meaningful to me
+just storing the clean or in progress edits for various codes i want close by and to ref

-# meh
+# ;3